AaronRaven/c---projects/C++ README.md.md

 I utilized Visual Studio Code to write both of these programs.

-The calculator program relies on the main <iostream> library for its core logic and incorporates the <cmath> library for mathematical calculations.
+The calculator program relies on the main <iostream> library for its core logic and incorporates the <cmath> library for mathematical calculations.Word counter uses <fstream> library to open and read files.

 # Useful Websites